dhutapratama/docs/sail.md

 sail artisan sail:publish
 ```

-After running this command, the Dockerfiles and other configuration files used by Laravel Sail will be placed within a `docker` directory in your application's root directory.
+After running this command, the Dockerfiles and other configuration files used by Lets Sail will be placed within a `docker` directory in your application's root directory.
 After customizing your Sail installation, you may wish to change the image name for the application container in your application's `docker-compose.yml` file.
 After doing so, rebuild your application's containers using the `build` command.
-Assigning a unique name to the application image is particularly important if you are using Sail to develop multiple Laravel applications on a single machine:
+Assigning a unique name to the application image is particularly important if you are using Sail to develop multiple Lets applications on a single machine:

 ```shell
 sail build --no-cache